I am a strong, independent and visually impaired woman

-I was born with a rare eye condition called Nystagmus.
-Nystagmus is when the eyes make repetitive, uncontrolled movements.
-These movements often result in reduced vision and depth perception which can affect balance and coordination.
-These involuntary eye movements can occur from side to side, up and down, or in a circular pattern.
+I was born with a rare eye condition called Nystagmus, which is when the eyes make repetitive, uncontrolled movements.
+For me, these involuntary movements occur from side to side.
+It can often result in reduced vision and depth perception, which can affect balance and coordination.
 Personally, I don’t feel these movements, however, when my eyes work too hard, I can feel the ache and strain of the muscles trying to focus.

 This is, in fact, a disability.
 I was registered as visually impaired from the age of 17.

 Although this was a late time to be registered, my parents did, of course, support me through my younger years.
 They also decided to give me the independence to figure out what help/support I needed for myself as I grew up.
 When I was born, nurses told them I'd never have enough vision to get involved with sports, especially ones that contained a ball, because of the perception of my vision.

 They were also told I'd never ride a bike due to balance - but guess who proved them wrong!
 I was taught to ride a bike by my dad, thanks to the endless days/weeks spent, I can gladly say “I can ride a bike”.
 Ball games were never my cup of tea and I was never a fan of P.E at school, however, I took on a sport I immediately fell in love with; horse riding.

 There is so much coordination, balance, and vision needed to ride a horse, most things that having Nystagmus gives you the inability to have.
 Although knowing I had a disability from the day I was born, I've not known any different.
 I’ve practically been riding since I could walk.